Skip to main content

 service.checkout("ORDER-002", 12000);

-// Lambda as one-off strategy
+// Lambda as a one-off strategy

 service.setPaymentStrategy((orderId, amount) -> {